§ Terminology Governance Guide

 Example: moving stools

-If a group of people had to move every stool, but only stools, from a furniture warehouse into a large lorry without clear criteria what a stool is and isn’t, you will end up leaving stools behind and for sure bringing back half a lorry of furniture upon unloading.
+If a group of people had to move every stool, but only stools, from a furniture warehouse into a giant lorry without clear criteria on what a stool is and isn’t, you would leave stools behind and for sure bring back half a truck of furniture upon unloading.

 § how to formulate criteria

-In text.
-And you could add examples to a criterium of edge cases / corner cases: what falls just in the criterium and what is just outside?
+Using text, you can formulate criteria.
+You could add examples to a criterium of edge cases/corner cases: what falls just in the criterium and outside?

-Criteria that are determistic and clearly distinguish something.
+Criteria that are deterministic and clearly distinguish something.

 § 3.
-As long as a term is not understood by the target group: replace it with your criteria
+As long as the target group does not understand a term: replace it with your criteria

 § why replace terms by criteria?

-Criteria can be independently applied, terms have a aledged meaning and interpretation might of terms might point to distinctive concepts.
-Example: move the stools into the van might be interpreted as “break out the fixed stools in the cantina and bring the remnants to the van”.
+Criteria can be independently applied; terms have an alleged meaning, and interpretations of terms might point to distinctive concepts.
+Example: move the stools into the van might be interpreted as “break out the fixed stools in the cantina and bring the remnants to the van.”

-Simply replace the term by the sentences criteria might consist of.
+Replace the term with the sentence criteria it might consist of.

 Example: move the stools into the van -> move into the van all furniture to comfortably sit on with exactly 3 legs from seat to each non-fixed contact point of the leg on the floor